Okay, so I’m not exactly single.

-Even if I were entirely on my own and truly ‘single’ what of it?
+Besides, it would be okay if I were absolutely single.
 It’s infuriating that society derides the single life.
-Oh, Being Single is fine when you’re young and carefree, and haven’t settled down with the right person.
+Oh, Being Single is fine when you’re young and carefree and haven’t settled down with the right person.
 It’s even given a place of honor within the Love Story.
 The part where you date and explore.

 But eventually being Single is equivocated to being left behind, eaten by wild Alsatians.